Code-Institute-Submissions/Michelle3334-Brainworks_AprResub/README.md

 ## User Stories
 ### New user goals:
-* I would like to be able to view the products.
+* I would like to be able to view a list of products.
 * I would like to view information about individual products.
 * I would like to be able to register for an account.
 * I would like email confirmation after registering for an account.